The easy way to book a reliable London 'Man with a Van'

 The 7.5 Tonne Luton Lorry is the biggest vehicle used by most man with van Movers, and is the perfect size for large removals while still being compact enough to access most London streets without too much of a problem.

-If you are moving from a four or five bedroom property upwards you may need to hire an extra vehicle in addition, or depending on your budget you could look to see what one of the traditionally large removal companies can offer.
+If you are moving from a four or five bedroom property upwards you may need to hire an extra vehicle in addition, or depending on your budget you could look to see what one of the traditionally big removal companies can offer..

 Loading and Unloading

-Now this is where any Mover 'worth his salt' will really demonstrate why hiring the experienced removal man (or men) to go with the van, rather than just trying to do it yourself, is by far the better choice.
+Now this is where any self respecting Mover will really demonstrate why hiring the experienced removal man (or men) to go with the van, rather than just trying to do it yourself, is by far the better choice.

 A competent and professional Mover upon arrival at your property will, just by glancing a seasoned eye over your stuff, quickly calculate in his head exactly how it will all fit nice and safely into the back of the van, what needs to go in first, what may need a bit of extra bubble wrap or blanket protection, what can be left to the very last minute to avoid unnecessary risk of damage, and all the other little considerations experience at the removals coal face has taught him.
 And then set about loading up like a well oiled machine on a mission.